Fiji: Blackbirding and slavery in Fiji

 The blackbirding era began in Fiji in 1865 when the first New Hebridean and Solomon Islands labourers were transported there to work on cotton plantations.
-The American Civil War had cut off the supply of cotton to the international market when the Union blockaded Confederate ports.
+The American Civil War had cut off the supply of US cotton to the international market when the Union blockaded Confederate ports.
 Cotton cultivation was potentially an extremely profitable business.
-Thousands of European planters flocked to Fiji to establish plantations but found the natives unwilling to adapt to their plans.
+Thousands of European planters flocked to Fiji to establish plantations, but found the natives unwilling to adapt to their plans.
 They sought labour from the Melanesian islands.
 On 5 July 1865 Ben Pease received the first licence to provide 40 labourers from the New Hebrides to Fiji.

 The British and Queensland governments tried to regulate this recruiting and transport of labour.
 Melanesian labourers were to be recruited for a term of three years, paid three pounds per year, issued basic clothing, and given access to the company store for supplies.
 Most Melanesians were recruited by deceit, usually being enticed aboard ships with gifts, and then locked up.
 In 1875, the chief medical officer in Fiji, Sir William MacGregor, listed a mortality rate of 540 out of every 1,000 labourers.
 After the expiry of the three-year contract, the government required captains to transport the labourers back to their villages, but most ship captains dropped them off at the first island they sighted off the Fiji waters.
-The British sent warships to enforce the law (Pacific Islanders' Protection Act of 1872), but only a small proportion of the culprits were prosecuted.
+The British sent warships to enforce the law (Pacific Islanders Protection Act 1872 (35 & 36 Vict. c.
+19)), but only a small proportion of the culprits were prosecuted.